Chapter 1: This Venerable One is Dead

 With those words, he went up the mountain on his own, a solitary figure with a sharp sword.

 The cold, damp wind carried the sound of rustling leaves.
-In the thick fog, it was like countless ghosts whispering and moving about in the mountains and forest.
+In the thick fog, it was as if countless ghosts were whispering and moving about in the forested mountains.

 Xue Meng climbed to the top of the peak alone, where Mo Ran’s majestic palace was lit with a peaceful candlelight in the night.